 Can this nursing center accommodate unique or special needs?

 The nursing center you choose should accommodate the unique or special care needs your family member requires.
 For example, if your family member should require psychiatric care, extra supervision to prevent wandering, ventilator ability, or Alzheimer’s care, it’s best to ensure that the nursing center can accommodate these needs.
 The nursing center’s ability to cater to religious, language, and cultural preferences should also be considered, particularly if the stay is likely to be long-term placement.

 How do I feel about this nursing center after a tour?

 The best way to get a feel for a nursing center is to schedule a tour of their facilities.
 Be sure to bring a Nursing Home Evaluation Checklist with you.
 While impressive furnishings in the lobby are great, it’s important to ask to see the entire facility to make sure that there is quality care in the patients’ rooms.
-Pay close attention to the way the staff treat the residents and the staff to patient ratio.
+Pay close attention to the way the staff treats the residents and the staff-to-patient ratio.
 Remember that if you choose this nursing center, these are the people who will be taking care of your loved one, perhaps for the rest of his or her life.